ZhuZhu Pets: 2017 Revival

-Zhu Zhu Pets was rebooted when an animated series, now known as The ZhuZhus, debuted as "Polly and the ZhuZhu Pets" on September 12, 2016 on the Disney Channel in the United States.
-Starting February 2017, Spin Master showcased the ZhuZhu Pets franchise in a toy fair with new toy designs, based more on the TV series.
+Polly and the ZhuZhu Pets debuted on September 12, 2016 on Disney Channel in the United States, before being expanded internationally and gaining a renaming to The ZhuZhus, with Polly being renamed Frankie.
+Cepia signed a toy master agreement with Spin Master, and in February 2017 they showcased the ZhuZhu Pets franchise at Toy Fair with designs, based more on the TV series.